 - E: Maxine Plant

-- Find out more about the program and becoming a volunteer on the Volunteers for Bushfiire Recovery webpage.
+Find out more about the program and becoming a volunteer on the Volunteers for Bushfiire Recovery webpage.

 Resilience NSW is the lead agency for helping people in NSW prepare for and respond to disasters, as well as support during the recovery and healing process.
 Its resources include information on available disaster relief and support, preparing for a disaster and rescue and emergency management.

 For information about the NSW clean-up program:

 Find out about types of approval, waived fees, building design professionals, and planning provisions aimed to assist those rebuilding after bushfire:

 Private landholders who share a boundary with public land and were impacted by the 2019/2020 bushfires are eligible for up to $5,000 per kilometre to contribute to the replacement of damaged boundary fences: